pallets/werkzeug/docs/tutorial.rst

 returned proxy object always points to the attribute with that name on the local object.
 For example `application` now points to `local.application` all the time.
-If you, however, try to do something with it and there is no object bound to `local.application` you will get a `RuntimeError`.
+If you, however, try to do something with it and there is no object bound to `local.application` you will get a :exc:`RuntimeError`.

 The next three lines are basically everything we need to get SQLAlchemy 0.4 or higher running in a Werkzeug application.
 We create a new metadata for all